-"For He chose us in Him, before the foundation of the world, to be holy and blameless in His sight.
-In love He predestined us to be adopted through Jesus Christ for Himself, according to His favor and will, to the praise of His glorious grace that He favored us with in the Beloved."
+"For He chose us in Him before the creation of the world to be holy and blameless in his sight.
+In love He predestined us to be adopted as His sons through Jesus Christ, in accordance with his pleasure and will-to the praise of his glorious grace, which he has freely given us in the One he loves."

-"For He chose us in Him, before the foundation of the world, to be holy and blameless in His sight.
-In love He predestined us to be adopted through Jesus Christ."
+"...He chose us in Him before the creation of the world to be holy and blameless in his sight.
+In love He predestined us."